First do no harm.

 - The root cause of most chronic muscle pain occurs due to loss of somatic awareness and muscle function.

 - Our brain responds to accidents, injuries, surgeries, emotional stress, and on-going repetitive stresses by contracting muscles, which causes us to change the way we move.

 - This is an internal process of muscular stress adaptation can only be experienced by the individual.
 It cannot be diagnosed through typical medical diagnostics.

 - Muscular adaptation is learned and it can be unlearned.
 Anyone can learn to relieve their pain by learning to learning to restore muscle function.

 If you are experiencing muscle pain, unrelated to a pathology or disease – be it hip joint, back, neck, shoulder, arm/wrist, knee or foot pain – think back into your own “stress history” and ask yourself these questions:

 - Have you ever had an accident, injury, or surgery that caused you to to change the way you move, even for a short span of time?

 - Have you ever had a sudden, traumatic accident (car, fall down the stairs, slip on the ice, sports) that caused you to “cringe,” and immobilize a joint or body part until it was healed?

-- Do you sit all day at a computer and hold your body rigidly?
+- Do you spend the majority of your day sitting (in your office, perhaps) and hold your body rigidly?

 - Are you suffering from emotional stress that is causing you to tighten your muscles and breathe shallowly?

-There are all things to consider when looking at muscle pain (and there is more than one way to relieve it; because I am a Somatic Educator, this is perspective from which I write).
-If you plan to go to your doctor due to back, neck/shoulder, hip, knee or foot pain, ask him or her these questions:
+These are all things to consider when looking at muscle pain.
+If you plan to go to your doctor due to back, neck/shoulder, hip, knee, or foot pain, ask these questions:

 - Do you think this problem could be muscular?